YummyOreo/bismuth/docs/architecture.md

 This is handling for the tokenizing a markdown file.
 Read more about this [here](../bismuth-lexer/readme.md)
 ## Bismuth-Parser:
 This is for parsing a tokenized file into a AST
+### Bismuth-Custom:
+This handles running and inserting templates into custom elements